 In an ideal world, parenting issues would be resolved amicably between adults, without involving the relationship between parent and child.
-In many cases, however, disagreements between parents can result in parenting time interference, or even the claims of parental alienation syndrome.
+In many cases, however, disagreements between parents can result in parenting time interference.

 What Counts as Parenting Time Interference?